SamG101-Developer/SPP-Primer/Writerside/topics/2-4-Tokens.md

 `+`

 - Define a positive number literal.
-- Define a binary addition operation.
+- Define an addition operation.
+- Combine multiple constraints for a generic parameter.

 `-`

 - Define a negative number literal.
-- Define a binary subtraction operation.
+- Define a subtraction operation.

 `*`

-- Define a binary multiplication operation.
+- Define a multiplication operation.
 - Import all types from a module.

 `**`

-- Define a binary exponentiation operation.
+- Define a exponentiation operation.

 `/`

-- Define a binary division operation.
+- Define a division operation.

 `%`

-- Define a binary remainder operation.
+- Define a remainder operation.

 `%%`

-- Define a binary modulo operation.
+- Define a modulo operation.

 `&`

-- Define a binary bitwise AND operation.
 - Define a borrowing operation.
-- Combine multiple constraints for a generic parameter.

 `|`

-- Define a binary bitwise OR operation.
-- Define multiple patterns in a `case` expression.
 - Define a union type.

-`^`

-- Define a binary bitwise XOR operation.

-`&&`

-- Define a logical AND operation.
-- Define a pattern guard in a `case` expression.
+- Define multiple patterns in a match expression.

-`||`

-- Define a logical OR operation.

-`<<`

-- Define a binary bitwise left shift operation.

-`>>`

-- Define a binary bitwise right shift operation.

-`<<<`

-- Define a binary bitwise left rotate operation.

-`>>>`

-- Define a binary bitwise right rotate operation.

 `<=>`